WuChao-2024/tros_en_wuc_check_fork/docs/apps/fall_detection.md

 4. The Horizon RDK has installed MIPI or USB cameras.

-## Usage Introduction
+## Usage

-### Horizon RDK Platform
+### Horizon RDK

 The pose detection package subscribes to the data published by the human body key point detection package, publishes algorithm messages after algorithm inference, and uses the websocket package to render and display the published images and corresponding algorithm results on the PC browser.

-Friendly reminder: When experiencing the App, rotate the camera by 90 degrees to simulate the effect of a person falling.
+Friendly reminder: When experiencing the app, rotate the camera by 90 degrees to simulate the effect of a person falling.

 **Publish images using MIPI camera**